Thursday, 21 April 2011

 This week's prompt comes to me from Sir and goes as follows--

-The second reading was this past Tuesday.
+The second reading was this past week.
 A local community centre, easy drive from my house.
-Mr. T and I go together, and we're all full from yummy food, got a roll of choc chip cookies on my lap for the drive.
 Chilled music, sunset over the hills and I'm looking forward to an evening out.
 No expectations.
 When we arrive the room's alive with energy.
 I see tattoos and sandals, pink hair on one woman, men in open collars.
 And the poet arrives with her rolly case full of books.
 We settle and she reads and reads.
 Sounds and silence pour out of her.
 She laughs and rocks and motions with her hands, looks at us over her glasses, asks the audience questions.
 As the reading goes on, we cross legs, tilt heads, sigh.
 And when the poet finishes (to a roar of applause) I feel happier than I have in days.
 Like someone has just covered me in warm honey or sunshine or I'm wrapped in liquid gold.

 The night after the reading I dream big.
 The poet and I stand face to face and we speak rapidly, quick tongues of words back and forth, back and forth, ideas flying, like we're downloading to each other, faster than either of us can talk, faster than I can think.

 I woke yesterday morning from this dream.
 Felt honey-filled still and inspired.
 But then after a full day of marking papers for my job, I found myself tearful and frustrated.
 Like the outside me wasn't matching up to the inside golden-dreamer.
-So I went out into sunshine, Mr. T and I having our afternoon walk, and we reminisced together about the Tuesday night reading, the words, the energy, and I told him that I feel like I'm waiting, waiting...but for something I thought I was already on the verge of taking hold of a year ago...my PhD, my own writing career.
+So I went out into sunshine for an afternoon walk, and I reminisced about the second reading, the words, the energy...and I realised that I feel like I'm waiting, waiting...but for something I thought I was already on the verge of taking hold of a year ago...my PhD, my own writing career.

 Today I am left with a few thoughts and images from the reading and from the dream.
 Honey-bright words filling me up.
 A pen like fire to write with.
 And a jumble of minutes, hours, days that I need to clear out, like a spring clean, to make room for the writing to take hold, to grow.